 The responsibilities of private landlords range from repairing and maintaining home amenities to protecting your tenants’ deposit.
-Make sure you’re a legally compliant landlord with this handy guide to landlord responsibilities.
+Make sure you’re a legally compliant landlord with this handy guide to the responsibilities of a landlord .

 You might also want to check out our other landlord guides: